GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 #### Supply extra properties if needed

-Add other properties you migh consider relevant.
+Add other properties you might consider relevant.
 For details on this topic you can check `passport-saml` repo [documentation](https://github.com/bergie/passport-saml/#config-parameter-details).
 If not specified, the following properties are added by default:

 |Property|Value|
 |-|-|